Startup Funding Club EIS / SEIS Fund

 There is a lack of data on angel investments generally, because much is done via private deals which are not reported.
 However, limited studies show that angel investments return on average 2.5x of the original capital invested.
 (Wiltbank and Boeker, 2007).

-The SFC team has an emerging three-year track record.
+The SFC team has an emerging track record.
 The first fund started out as SEIS only, but now some of the investments are seeking follow on investments now have EIS-qualifying investments too.
-This is the first year of the fund offering EIS.
+In 2017 the fund became a hybrid.

-Below are the latest performance figures for Startup Funding Club Funds.
+Below are the annual figures for recent Startup Funding Club Funds.
 New investors will not be participating in these but will invest in the latest fund.
 All are operated on the same model, with SFC in charge of selecting companies, arranging investments and supporting companies.
 Please note past performance is not a guide to the future and you could get back less than you invest.

 Startup Funding Club: annual performance to April each year (%)

 |Startup Funding Club 2016||April 2016||n/a||n/a||25%|